Schubert puzzles and integrability II: multiplying motivic Segre classes: Stable and motivic Segre classes

-Furthermore, \rem[gray]{Strictly speaking this lemma is not needed: we only care about specializations} \begin{lem} $S^\lambda$ is invariant under the action of $W_P$ on the variables $y_i$. \end{lem} \begin{proof} We show invariance under the elementary transposition $i,i+1$ where $\omega_i=\omega_{i+1}$:
+$S^\lambda$ is a rational function in the parameters $x_1,\ldots,x_n$ and $z_1,\ldots,z_n,t$.
+Furthermore, \rem[gray]{Strictly speaking this lemma is not needed: we only care about specializations} \begin{lem} $S^\lambda$ is invariant under the action of $W_P$ on the variables $x_i$. \end{lem} \begin{proof} We show invariance under the elementary transposition $i,i+1$ where $\omega_i=\omega_{i+1}$: